 The following CAFR schedules were prepared by GRS and can be found in Sections D and E of this report:

-- 1. Key actuarial assumptions and methods

-- 2. Analysis of Financial Experience

-- 3. Schedule of Retirants and Beneficiaries Added and Removed from Rolls
+- 1. Key Actuarial Assumptions and Methods - 2.
+Schedule of Retirants and Beneficiaries Added and Removed from Rolls

 GRS is not responsible for any trend data schedules not found in this report.